vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Updated data fetching and backtest logic to use these fields for all analyses.
 - [x] Task 13.1: Parameter Sensitivity/Robustness Analysis (2025-04-29)
   - The report now includes a "Parameter Sensitivity Analysis" section with a Markdown table and static image summarizing Sharpe, Return, Drawdown, etc. for different parameter sets.
 Implementation follows Kalish Nadh's Markdown visualization philosophy and is fully TDD-compliant.
 Minimal code added to report_generator.py.
+- [x] Task 13.2: Out-of-Sample/Walk-Forward Validation (2025-04-29)
+  - The report now includes an "Out-of-Sample Walk-Forward Results" section summarizing results on out-of-sample data or with walk-forward validation, clearly stating the period and performance metrics.
+Implementation follows Kalish Nadh's Markdown visualization philosophy and is fully TDD-compliant.
+Minimal code added to report_generator.py and test added to tests/test_report_generation.py.
 - [x] Refactored pipeline.py to run a unified portfolio backtest across all tickers and generate a single report.
 Removed per-ticker loop and generate_report calls.
 (2025-04-27)
 - [x] Refactored generate_report in report_generator.py to remove the ticker parameter and generate a single portfolio-level report (portfolio_report.md).
 All per-ticker references replaced with portfolio-level naming.
 (2025-04-27)
 - [x] Updated tests in tests/test_report_generation.py and tests/test_pipeline.py to call generate_report and run_pipeline with unified inputs, checking for portfolio_report.md and portfolio_equity.png.
 (2025-04-27)